StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/cases-description/case-timelines/add-custom-event-timeline.md

     **- Description**

     A brief description of your custom event.
-This is not visible on the timeline but can be viewed when selecting **Preview**.
+Users can view this brief description of the custom event by selecting **Preview**, but it does not appear on the timeline.

     **- Date**